 Some artists release new music and stick around for a minute, while others release new music and then quickly disappear.
-Jeremih has tried both of these promotional strategies throughout his seven year career, a product of still trying to operate like an independent artist while signed to a major label recording contract with Def Jam, but now it appears he's completely comfortable sticking to the former.
+Jeremih has tried both of these promotional strategies throughout his seven-year career, a product of still trying to operate as an independent artist while signed to a major label recording contract with Def Jam, but now it appears he's completely comfortable sticking to the former.

 On the heels of his freely-released new "mixtape," Late Nights - Europe, the singer/songwriter and producer has announced a brand new record with Chance The Rapper and Young Thug, as well as a third and final volume in his Late Nights series, entitled Later That Night.